makedeb/makedeb/README.md

  - Probably some other stuff I'm forgetting somewhere

 ## Contributing ##
 The biggest way I can get help is just testing as many PKGBUILDs as possible.

+Go on over to the [Issue Page](https://github.com/hwittenborn/makedeb/issues) and report bugs if you can too!
+Until I can get this thing fully up-to-spec, feel free to make and vote on feature requests as well.

+Lastly, if you're able and want to, code contributions are always welcome!